leonlinsx/minimal-mistakes/_posts/2020-08-26-process-improvement.md

 If you have parallelization, that implies you can split steps (type 2) and merge steps (type 3)

-If you split a step and send the parts to diffferent downstream steps, that's known as separation (type 4)
+If you split a step and send the parts to different downstream steps, that's known as separation (type 4)

 You can combine multiple steps (type 5) or factor a step into multiple ones (type 6) \[2\]